Blog Post

 • Yearly – serve a 1-month notice

 Aside from outstanding rent payments and a holdover tenant, you can also evict a tenant who violates other lease terms rather than just when they don't cover rent, as per landlord-tenant law.
-For example, they can evict a tenant who violates the lease agreement by:
+For example, a landlord can evict a tenant who violates the lease agreement by:

 • Brings in an unauthorized tenant to rent the property